Shine, Pamela! Shine!

 Rating: 2.5/5 ⭐

-Skip if: You need stories that make sense, absurdist endings frustrate you, or you're new to Atkinson and want her best work first.
+Skip if: You want short stories that explain themselves, you bounce off absurdist endings without setup, or you're new to Atkinson and would be better served by one of her novels.

 You Might Also Like